neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 Neos already comes with a sophisticated list of ContentElements to cover the basic editing needs without further extension.
-The Standard ContentElements hat are implemented as NodeTypes from the Package TYPO3.Neos.NodeTypes and contain the elements Headlin, Text, Image, Image with Text, 2- 3- 4-Columns, Download List, Forms and Menu.
+The Standard ContentElements hat are implemented as NodeTypes from the Package TYPO3.Neos.NodeTypes and contain the elements Headline, Text, Image, Image with Text, 2- 3- 4-Columns, Download List, Forms and Menu.

 The List of ContentElements is easily extensible and the demo site already contains examples for YouTube and Flickr Integration and even a Custom Image Slider.